ENG0Abdulrahman0Ali/ManuTrack-for-TextiFlow/README.md

-# Manufacturing-Downtime
+# ManuTrack for TextiFlow
-Data Analysis &amp; Forecasting Project for Manufacturing Downtime using SQL, Python, and Tableau.
+Data Analysis &amp; Forecasting Project for Manufacturing Textile-Downtime, Reducing Textile Downtime for Maximum Productivity.
-# 📊 Manufacturing-Downtime
+# 📊 ManuTrack-TextiFlow

 ## 📌 Project Overview
-This project focuses on **Data Analysis & Forecasting for Manufacturing Downtime** using multiple tools and techniques.
-The main goal is to analyze manufacturing downtime, identify insights, and build predictive models to forecast downtime and its impact on production.
+The core objective is to leverage advanced Data Analysis to move beyond reactive maintenance by delivering a Root Cause Analysis (RCA) of manufacturing downtime.
+We will synthesize operational, human resource, and maintenance quality data to develop Predictive Models capable of forecasting equipment failure and informing strategic decisions related to resource allocation and maintenance optimization.
+Ultimately, this project aims to maximize machine productivity and avoid critical failures to enhance overall production efficiency and increase the plant's profitability.

 ---